What is ADHD?

 ADHD behaviours usually present themselves during childhood.
 With a hereditary link, it is common to see ADHD run within families, so it is important to look out for behaviours in your children if you or your partner have been diagnosed.

-If you believe your child has ADHD, your first step will be making an appointment with your General Practitioner (GP).
+If you believe your child has ADHD, your first step will be making an appointment with your family doctor.
 They will assist with any necessary referrals to a psychologist, developmental paediatrician or psychiatrist.

 An official ADHD diagnosis will depend on several factors.
-A person must “exhibit a large number of symptoms, demonstrate significant problems with daily life in several major life areas (work, school or friends), and have had the symptoms for a minimum of six months”, according to ADHD Australia.
+A person must ‘exhibit a large number of symptoms, demonstrate significant problems with daily life in several major life areas and have had the symptoms for a minimum of six months,’ according to Healthdirect.

 Girls and women also present with different behaviours than the typical symptoms associated with ADHD, meaning they are often underdiagnosed in comparison.